Client Initiated a Chargeback (Dispute)

 Understanding Client-Initiated Chargebacks

-A charge-back occurs when a client disputes a charge directly with their bank, claiming that a payment made to your business is invalid.
-This dispute is handled between the client’s bank and your linked bank—meaning neither Healthie, nor Stripe can directly influence the final outcome.
+A chargeback occurs when a client disputes a charge directly with their bank, claiming the payment is invalid.
+The dispute is handled between banks, so neither Healthie nor Stripe can influence the outcome.
+However, we can help you navigate the process by submitting evidence on your behalf, displaying dispute data, and tracking status.

-If your client initiates a charge-back, you'll have the opportunity to submit evidence to support the validity of the charge.
-If you do not take action, or if the dispute is resolved in favor of the client, the payment may be reversed and deducted from your future transfers.
+When a client initiates a chargeback, you can submit evidence to support the charge's validity.
+If you don't respond or lose the dispute, the payment will be reversed and deducted from your future transfers.

-- The cardholder does not recognize the charge and reports it as fraudulent (Note: charges through Healthie display your business name and/or the name of a purchased package).
+- Client doesn't recognize the charge and reports it as fraud (Note: Healthie charges display your business name and/or package name)

-- The cardholder believes they canceled services and considers the charge unauthorized.
+- Client believes they canceled and the charge is unauthorized

 Notification of a Client-Initiated Dispute